- What is Dyslexia?

 Which Literacy Skills are targeted during the Intervention?

-A thorough skills assessment is the basis of developing an effective intervention plan.
-At Lexicon Reading we follow a comprehensive framework in order to identify skills gaps and to remediate them efficiently (link to assessment page).
+A thorough skills assessment is the basis for developing an effective intervention plan.
+At Lexicon Reading, we follow a comprehensive framework in order to identify skills gaps and to remediate them efficiently.
+Read More.

 Reading Sub skills Targeted